Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 ### Definition:

  Cardinality is the number of groups or categories.
 Example: If you’re only tracking 2 things, like red and blue balls, cardinality is low (just 2).
-If you give each ball a color, serial number, you could have thousands or millions of unique groups — that’s high cardinality.
+If you give each ball a color and, serial number, you could have thousands or millions of unique groups — that’s high cardinality.

  It matters because every unique group needs its own record (its own time series).
 Each one takes up memory, disk space, and affects speed.